Nonparametric bounds for vaccine effects in randomized trials: Real data example

 \section{Real data example}

 The ENSEMBLE2 study is a randomized, double-blind, placebo-controlled, phase 3 trial of COVID-19 vaccines.
 We analyzed the data via the YODA platform \citep{krumholz2016yale}.
 The dataset available to us included a modestly larger cohort than the one reported in \citet{hardt2022efficacy}, since additional participants were enrolled after the primary analysis was completed.
 As a result, the numbers reported in this section slightly differ from those in \citet{hardt2022efficacy}.
 We considered semi-synthetic analysis to illustrate how this trial could have been analyzed and bounds could have been calculated had the belief was measured.
-The full code for the real data analysis is available at \url{https://github.com/xlrod1/vaccine_for_publication}.

 A total of 31,704 individuals participated in the trial, of whom 16,083 (51\%) were randomized to receive three doses (including a booster) of the COVID-19 vaccine, and 15,621 (49\%) were randomized to receive three doses (including a booster) of saline placebo.
 The solicited local AE was assessed in a safety subset containing 6,184 randomly selected participants from the full cohort.
 To avoid complexities introduced by dropouts and arm-switching, we chose as our primary endpoint the VE during days 14-56 following the first vaccination, and the solicited AE after the first dose.
 In the full cohort, the estimated VE after the first vaccination was $\widehat{VE}(-1)=53.8\%$, while the corresponding estimate in the safety subset was $\widehat{VE}(-1)=39.3\%$.
 The sample means of the solicited local AE were $\widehat{\Pr}(S=1|A=1)=57.3\%$ in the vaccinated group and $\widehat{\Pr}(S=1|A=0)=22.5\%$ in the placebo group, indicating that AEs are far more likely for those treated with the vaccine, thus compromising the blinding process in this trial.